 The BitCurator project was a joint effort led by the School of Information and Library Science at the University of North Carolina, Chapel Hill (SILS) and the Maryland Institute for Technology in the Humanities (MITH) to develop a system for collecting professionals that incorporates the functionality of many digital forensics tools.
-The project was funded by the Andrew W. Mellon Foundation between 2011 and 2014.
+The project was funded by The Andrew W. Mellon Foundation between 2011 and 2014 (grants 31100658 and 11300659).
 Ongoing maintenance and software development is managed by the BitCurator Consortium.

 BitCurator addressed two fundamental needs for collecting institutions absent from software designed for the digital forensics industry: incorporation into the workflow of archives/library ingest and collection management environments, and provision of public access to the data.
 Two groups of external partners contributed to this process: a Professional Expert Panel (PEP) of individuals at various levels of implementing digital forensics tools and methods in their collecting institution contexts, and a Development Advisory Group (DAG) of individuals who had significant experience with development of software.

 BitCurator defined and tested support for a digital curation workflow that begins at the point of encountering holdings that reside on removable media—either new acquisitions or materials that are within a repository’s existing holdings—and extends to the point of interaction with an end user.

 The BitCurator Environment is built on a stack of free and open source digital forensics tools and associated software libraries, modified and packaged for increased accessibility and functionality for collecting institutions.
 The BitCurator software is freely distributed under an open source license.
 It can be installed as a Linux environment; run as a virtual machine on top of most contemporary operating systems; or run as individual software tools, packages, support scripts, and documentation.